So you’ve officially launched your YouTube channel.

 03. Perfect Your Video Thumbnails

 YouTube thumbnails must be less than 2 MB in size, and they also recommend the resolution be 1280 x 720.
-Video thumbnails might be small, but they are arguably one of the biggest things you can focus on to ensure you successfully promote your videos across other social media platforms.
+Video thumbnails might be small, but they are arguably one of the biggest things you can focus on (after making your video) to successfully promote your videos across other social media platforms.

 Consider your YouTube thumbnail your business card for the page.
 It will show up not only on your homepage, but when people search for a specific video, and when a video is shared.